TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/FeAdminlib/Index.rst

 filled in) then the SUB\_REQUIRED\_FIELDS\_WARNING is not removed and thus the error message contained herein is shown.

-Let's say that more specifically it's the 'email' field in a form which is not filled in.
+Let's say that more specifically it is the 'email' field in a form which is not filled in.
 Then you can put in a subpart named ::

    ###SUB_REQUIRED_FIELD_email###